axlwolf/task_manager/memory-bank/progress.md

 Recent improvements include:

-- Implementation of a native HTML dialog element for the task form
+- Implementation of a complete dialog system with service-based API
-- Cleanup of unused components, services, and directives
-- Removal of duplicate models and consolidation of code
+- Integration of Phosphor Icons with microinteractions
+- Enhanced theme system with improved contrast and harmonious colors
+- Standardized component styling with CSS variables and theme classes
-- Reorganization of project structure for better maintainability
+- Improved project structure with proper organization of shared components

 ## Known Issues